Music, media and entertainment---how you want,

 Illustration: Naomi Otsu

-Welcome to Grub Street’s rundown of restaurant recommendations that aims to answer the endlessly recurring question: Where should we go?
-These are the spots that our food team thinks everyone should visit, for any reason (a new chef, the arrival of an exciting dish, or maybe there’s an opening that’s flown too far under the radar).
-This month: an uptown African classic’s new offshoot, a great-value omakase in Alphabet City, and Marc Forgione’s new-but-familiar surroundings.
+Welcome to Grub Street’s rundown of restaurant recommendations that aims to answer the endlessly recurring question Where should we go?
+These are the spots our food team thinks everyone should visit — for any reason (a new chef, the arrival of an exciting dish, or maybe there’s an opening that has flown too far under the radar).
+This month: more new French, more new pizza, more new pasta, and another all-day café in Brooklyn.
+And guess what?
+They’re all fantastic.

 More New Bars and Restaurants